tariyal-aman/-ERP-System-using-cpp-/README.md

-# cpp-projects
+# ERP using CPP
-This repository contains some projects which is completed by cpp only and for database file handling is used(flat files)
+This whole projects is completed using cpp only. index.cpp file have code of whole ERP and if you want to run directly(without compiling) then open index.exe all others files(.txt files) are flat files which are used as database